tearflake/symbolverse/README.md

 ## minimalistic approach

-The entire grammar of *Symbolverse* code files fits into only five lines of code:
+The entire grammar of *Symbolverse* code files fits into only five lines of relaxed BNF code:

 ```
       <start> := (REWRITE <expression>+)